Bose-Einstein statistics

 Instead, an arbitrary number of identical particles can occupy the same quantum state, leading to the phenomenon of Bose-Einstein condensation.
 This phenomenon occurs when a group of bosons is cooled to a sufficiently low temperature, and a large number of them “collapse” into the same lowest-energy quantum state, forming a Bose-Einstein condensate.

-Bose-Einstein statistics have numerous applications in fields such as condensed matter physics, School Analytics atomic and molecular physics, and particle physics.
+Bose-Einstein statistics have numerous applications in fields such as condensed matter physics, bottom quark atomic and molecular physics, and particle physics.
 They are essential in understanding the behavior of Bose-Einstein condensates, superfluidity, and superconductivity.
 They also play a crucial role in the study of the properties of particles in high-energy physics experiments, such as the Large Hadron Collider.
+Read more about Boundary conditions.